HuMoN-Research-Lab/freemocap_slackline_project/docs/lit_review_notes/Slackline Literature Survey.md

 - Formulates a minimal model and develops a control strategy for it.
 However, it does not compare the control strategy to physiological movements (see Vallery, Neumann)

 Gabel, Charles Philip, Bernard Guy, Hamid Reza Mokhtarinia, and Markus Melloh.
 “Slacklining: A Narrative Review on the Origins, Neuromechanical Models and Therapeutic Use.” _World Journal of Orthopedics_ 12, no. 6 (June 18, 2021): 360–75. [https://doi.org/10.5312/wjo.v12.i6.360](https://doi.org/10.5312/wjo.v12.i6.360).
-- Behavior based control. model with a lot of background
+- Behavior based control. model with a lot of background, published in a questionable journal, generally seems fishy

 ## Slacklining Balance Strategies